hero-itsme/MITRE-CTI-Training/module-2.md

 While Module 1 focuses on "finished" narrative reports, this module addresses the technical challenge of analyzing raw evidence—such as logs, malware samples, and command-line captures—to identify adversary TTPs.

+Resources for practice:
+**Ticket 473822 (Guided)**

+[Ticket 473822 Rich Text File] Provides raw data from a simulated incident for you to use to annotate applicable ATT&CK tactics and techniques.

+[Ticket 473822 Answers](https://attack.mitre.org/docs/training-cti/ticket-473822%20answers.pdf) Provides one set of answers for the exercise.

+**Ticket 473845 (Guided)**

+[Ticket 473845 Rich Text File](https://attack.mitre.org/docs/training-cti/ticket-473845.rtf) Provides raw data from a simulated incident for you to use to annotate applicable ATT&CK tactics and techniques.

+[Ticket 473845 Answers](https://attack.mitre.org/docs/training-cti/ticket-473845%20answers.pdf) Provides one set of answers for the exercise.

 ---

 ## 🛠️ 1.
 What is "Raw Data" in CTI?